A Business as a Going Concern

 What Is a Going Concern Opinion?

-Also significant is the fact that if a business is a determined to be a going concern that means that it can pay its liabilities and realize its assets.
-The company's auditor is the employee who must determine whether or not the company is still a going concern and it is he or she who reports their findings to the Board of Directors.
+Also significant is the fact that if a business is determined to be a going concern that means that it can pay its liabilities and realize its assets.
+The company's auditor is the employee who must determine whether or not the company is still a going concern and they report their findings to the Board of Directors.
 The auditor is required to disclose any negative trends in the company's business operations.
-Negative trends include such things as lowing operating income, loan denials, loan defaults, repossession of assets, and more.
+Negative trends include such things as lower operating income, loan denials, loan defaults, repossession of assets, and more.
 Once this is done, the auditor must issue a "going concern opinion" which means that the entity has neither the intention (nor the need) to liquidate or curtail in any material way the scale of its operations.

 Consequences of a Negative Going Concern Opinion

 If an auditor issues a negative going concern opinion in the annual report, investors may have second thoughts about holding the stock of the company.
 A business valuation may be performed on the business in order to determine what it is actually worth.
 A going concern asset-based approach is one method of business valuation in use.